 If someone tells you he or she has been sexually harassed, what should you do?

-If you are an employee, friend, co-worker, parent, significant other, etc., you should tell your supervisor, dean, the dean of students, ombudsperson, or the Equal Opportunity and Outreach associate assigned to your department.
+If you are an employee, friend, co-worker, parent, significant other, etc., you should tell your supervisor, dean, the dean of students, or Equal Opportunity and Outreach.
+All responsibile reporting employees must report the concern to Equal Opportunity and Outreach.

 Faculty and supervisors who direct the work of others are required under state law to promptly report concerns of sexual harassment to EOO, 978-934-3565.
 Since reporting concerns of suspected inappropriate behavior is a leadership responsibility under state law, failing to report may result in corrective action.